Mansherius/fitnessTracker/backend/docs.md

 - `user_id` (str): UUID of the user

 **Returns:**
-- List of tuples containing following information, or None if an error occurs
+- List of tuples containing following information, or None if an error occurs.
+Each tuple contains:
+  - `id` (str): UUID of the followed user
+  - `name` (str): Name of the followed user
+  - `profile_picture_url` (str): S3 key for the followed user's profile picture

 **Example:**
 ```python